Using our cutters for best results

 Cleaning

-Our cutters are made from PLA - polylactic acid - a plant based biodegradable material similar to plastic.
+Our cutters are made from PLA - polylactic acid - a plant based biodegradable material similar to plastic and PETG, a recyclable tougher, more durable type of plastic.

 They can be cleaned with the following: